 Three quarters of students (75%) are confident that they will be able to manage their finances over the next 12 months.

-With almost 9 in 10 confident (85%), those in postgrad taught are the most confident whereas those in postgrad research are the least confident (61% confident).
+With almost 9 in 10 confident (85%), those in postgraduate taught are the most confident whereas those in postgraduate research are the least confident (61% confident).

 There is a significant difference in confidence by age, as 8 in 10 (82%) of those aged 18-20 are confident, whereas this is down to half (49%) among those aged 30 or over.